Recent developments with Anheuser-Busch InBev SA/NV (BUD) have led to the company’s beta value being reach 1.24 cents. - News Daemon

 Technical Analysis of Anheuser-Busch InBev SA/NV (BUD)

 Let’s dig in a bit further.
-During the last 5-days, its volume was 2.36 million.
-That was better than the volume of 1.81 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 77.89%.
+During the last 5-days, its volume was 1.78 million.
+That was inferior than the volume of 1.81 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 67.37%.
 Additionally, its Average True Range was 1.00.

-During the past 100 days, Anheuser-Busch InBev SA/NV’s (BUD) raw stochastic average was set at 83.39%, which indicates a significant increase from 59.29% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 19.81% in the past 14 days, which was lower than the 19.96% volatility it showed in the past 100 days.
+During the past 100 days, Anheuser-Busch InBev SA/NV’s (BUD) raw stochastic average was set at 77.20%, which indicates a significant increase from 50.47% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 19.78% in the past 14 days, which was higher than the 19.51% volatility it showed in the past 100 days.

 Anheuser-Busch InBev SA/NV (NYSE: BUD) Key Stats